mostafaelesely/Brain_Tumor_Classifcation/README.md

-Here's a README template for your Brain Tumor MRI Classification project:

----

 # Brain Tumor MRI Classification

 This project focuses on classifying brain tumor MRI images into four categories: **Glioma**, **Meningioma**, **No Tumor**, and **Pituitary**.
 The model is built using the **EfficientNetB7** architecture, fine-tuned for the specific task.
 This repository contains the code to train, validate, test, and deploy the model.